 Students will require internet access and a connected device (e.g., computer, tablet, or laptop) to complete this activity.
 The activity can be done individually, in pairs or small groups, or as a class, depending on the format of your class.

 APPROXIMATE TIME: 60 MINUTES

 Key Learning Objectives

-- Explore the components of CFG beyond the CFG Plate - Apply the concepts of CFG in the school setting - · Apply concepts of CFG when building meals and snacks
+- Explore the components of CFG beyond the CFG Plate - Apply concepts of CFG when building meals and snacks - · Analyze messages of CFG and how they apply to individual eating habits

 Materials